synthetichealth/synthea-international/README.md

 This can be due to lack of provider data from a particular region.

 This is a [report](./status.txt) of the current status.

+- Demographic data is not accurate.
+We don't have demographics data for each european country.
+All European countries get a copy of Finland's demographics where we have data
+- zip codes/lat/lon and city data is accurate.
+- health care providers are extracted from open street maps.
+- phone numbers are in US format still.

 # License